-- 254. Some members of the Working Party welcomed the broad-ranging and comprehensive commitments that China was undertaking to increase transparency and to provide information to governments and service providers on any matter relating to the GATS including China's Schedule of Specific Commitments.
-These members nonetheless expressed concerns regarding the lack of transparency in China's current services regime, in particular with respect to obtaining, extending, renewing, denying and terminating licenses and other approvals required to provide services in China's market and appeals of such actions (hereafter referred to as "China's licensing procedures and conditions").
-To be consistent with the provisions of the WTO Agreement, including the [Draft] Protocol and China's Schedule of Specific Commitments, Members of the Working Party noted that China's licensing procedures and conditions should not in themselves act as a barrier to market access and should not be more trade restrictive than necessary.
-Those members also expressed the view that upon its accession, China should publish (1) a list of authorities responsible for authorizing, approving or regulating those service sectors in which China made specific commitments and (2) China's licensing procedures and conditions. - 255.
-The representative of China confirmed that paragraph [214] regarding publication of a list of all organizations that were responsible for authorizing, approving or regulating service activities for each service sector, including those organizations delegated such authority from the central government authorities, would apply.
+317. Some members of the Working Party welcomed the broad-ranging and comprehensive commitments that China was undertaking to increase transparency and to provide information to governments and service providers on any matter relating to the GATS including China's Schedule of Specific Commitments.
+These members nonetheless expressed concerns regarding the lack of transparency in China's current services regime, in particular with respect to obtaining, extending, renewing, denying and terminating licences and other approvals required to provide services in China's market and appeals of such actions (hereafter referred to as "China's licensing procedures and conditions").
+To be consistent with the provisions of the WTO Agreement, including the Draft Protocol and China's Schedule of Specific Commitments, members of the Working Party noted that China's licensing procedures and conditions should not in themselves act as a barrier to market access and should not be more trade restrictive than necessary.
+Those members also expressed the view that upon its accession, China should publish (1) a list of authorities responsible for authorizing, approving or regulating those service sectors in which China made specific commitments and (2) China's licensing procedures and conditions.

+- 318. The representative of China confirmed that paragraph [344] regarding publication of a list of all organizations that were responsible for authorizing, approving or regulating service activities for each service sector, including those organizations delegated such authority from the central government authorities, would apply.
 The representative of China also confirmed that China would publish in the official journal all of China's licensing procedures and conditions upon accession.
-The Working Party took note of these commitments.

-- 256. The representative of China also confirmed that upon accession China would ensure that China's licensing procedures and conditions will not act as barriers to market access and will not be more trade restrictive than necessary.
-In accordance with China's commitments under the WTO Agreement, the [Draft] Protocol and its Schedule of Specific Commitments, the representative of China confirmed that for those services included in China's Schedule of Specific Commitments, China will ensure that: - (a) China's licensing procedures and conditions are published prior to becoming effective; - (b) In this publication, China will specify reasonable time frames for review and decision by all relevant authorities in China's licensing procedures and conditions; - (c) Applicants will be able to request licensing without individual invitation; - (d) Any fees charged, which are not deemed to include fees determined through auction or a tendering process, would be commensurate with the administrative cost of processing an application. - (e) The competent authorities of China would, after receipt of an application, inform the applicant whether the application is considered complete under China's domestic laws and regulations and in the case of incomplete applications, identify the additional information that is required to complete the application and provide the opportunity to cure deficiencies; - (f) Decisions will be taken promptly on all applications; - (g) If an application is terminated or denied, the applicant will be informed in writing and without delay the reasons for such action.
-The applicant would have the possibility of resubmitting, at its discretion, a new application that addresses the reasons for termination or denial; - (h) If an application is approved, the applicant will be informed in writing and without delay.
-The information provided will include the date of entry into force of the license or approval [(i.e the right to start the commercial operations for which the license was issued)] which normally should be immediate and in accordance with China's Schedule of Specific Commitments;
+The Working Party took note of these commitments. - 319.
+The representative of China also confirmed that upon accession China would ensure that China's licensing procedures and conditions would not act as barriers to market access and would not be more trade restrictive than necessary.
+In accordance with China's commitments under the WTO Agreement, the Draft Protocol and its Schedule of Specific Commitments, the representative of China confirmed that for those services included in China's Schedule of Specific Commitments, China would ensure that: - (a) China's licensing procedures and conditions were published prior to becoming effective; - (b) In that publication, China would specify reasonable time frames for review and decision by all relevant authorities in China's licensing procedures and conditions; - (c) Applicants would be able to request licensing without individual invitation; - (d) Any fees charged, which were not deemed to include fees determined through auction or a tendering process, would be commensurate with the administrative cost of processing an application. - (e) The competent authorities of China would, after receipt of an application, inform the applicant whether the application was considered complete under China's domestic laws and regulations and in the case of incomplete applications, identify the additional information that was required to complete the application and provide the opportunity to cure deficiencies; - (f) Decisions would be taken promptly on all applications; - (g) If an application was terminated or denied, the applicant would be informed in writing and without delay the reasons for such action.
+The applicant would have the possibility of resubmitting, at its discretion, a new application that addressed the reasons for termination or denial;